Giov3ss/Hangman-Game/README.md

 - Guess words will get all the words the user will try to guess.
 - Available Letters are updated every time the user guesses the letter.
 - The lives and Hangman stage will be updated every time the user makes an incorrect guess.
+- An input at the end if the user wants to try again.

 ## Future Features

+- User login.
+- A dashboard where the user can see how many wins and losses he/she has.

 ## Data Model/ Classes